GIScience/RoutingKit/doc/AvoidAreas.md

    polygon vertex.
 The polygon is closed automatically, i.e. you SHOULD NOT repeat the first vertex at the end of the list.
 1. Use `map_polygons_to_nodes_and_edges` to mark graph edges to be avoided.
+   This creates a new weight vector setting the corresponding edge weight to infinity to be used for routing.
 1. Use `run_astar`, `run_esp` or  `run_cch_aa`